Irritable Bowel Syndrome

 - Mucus coming with stools

 Even if you recognize these symptoms, it is good to consult your doctor and not create your own diagnosis.
+After that, you can find help from a specialized dietitian to help you reach a calm belly.
+Click here for a free symptom assessment with the Positive Gut dietitian.

-If you have blood coming with the stools, a big and prolonged change of the stools, weight loss and a family history of bowel disease you have an extra reason to check in with your doctor.
+If you have blood coming with the stools, a big and prolonged change of the stools, weight loss and/or a family history of bowel disease you have an extra reason to check in with your doctor.

 Types of IBS